PadmanabhanSaravanan/windbg_Intro/README.md

     got executed and then it called different functions in user mode
 ```

-It is causing an interrupt, as part of the interrupt handling,it is calling this particular user mode function from the kernel and finally the handler.
-That is how the interrupt handling works and
+* It is causing an interrupt, as part of the interrupt handling,it is calling this particular user mode function from the kernel and finally the handler.
+That is how the interrupt handling works

-why it is showing in the same stack, because this part of the code is executing in the context of exact same thread because of that, it is sharing the stack or the stack is same for this part of the code and this,that is why it is getting displayed in the same call stack.
+* why it is showing in the same stack, because this part of the code is executing in the context of exact same thread because of that, it is sharing the stack or the stack is same for this part of the code and this,that is why it is getting displayed in the same call stack.
 It doesn't mean that this function is calling this function.